ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 - Go to the portals and click on *TrainingPortal* and follow the steps mentioned in the [**Usage**](#usage-1) to train the model.
 - Once, the model is trained it is ready to be tested.

-## Adapter Details

 ## Usage

 Machine Learning models essentially work in two phases - ```Training Phase and Testing Phase```.
 The model needs to be Trained before it can be tested.

 (Open the ModelArchitecture Collection to check whether it is empty or not.
 If the collection is not empty, then a model has already been trained and stored in the collection.
-You can directly skip to the testing phase to test the model.
+You can directly skip to the (testing phase)[(#testing-process-1)] to test the model.
 Otherwise, follow the training steps.)

 ### Training Process
 - Open the TrainingPortal from the Portals